cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 This example will create a CICS bundle in directory output/bundles/com.ibm.cics.server.examples.bundle and add all the Java archives found at javaarchives/*.

-Note the `-a "javaarchives/*"` parameter includes quotation marks to avoid the shell interpreter expanding the * character.
+Note in the following example the `-a "javaarchives/*"` parameter includes quotation marks to avoid the shell interpreter expanding the * character.

 ~~~~console
 $ addtocicsbundle -v -a "javaarchives/*" output/bundles/com.ibm.cics.server.examples.bundle